 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

-3. Are Folic Acid Supplements Safe for Healthy Individuals with MAX Mutation Associated Genetic Risk?
+3. What about Folic Acid Supplements for Healthy Individuals with TP53 Mutation associated Genetic Risk?

-MAX is one of the genes generally available in panels for cancer risk testing.
-MAX mutation causes biochemical pathways/processes like MYC Signaling, MAPK Signaling, Stem Cell Signaling, Angiogenesis and Cancer Epigenetics to get impacted.
+TP53 mutation causes biochemical pathways/processes like P53 Signaling, Cell Cycle Checkpoints and Apoptosis to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Folic Acid should be avoided when the genetic panel identifies mutation of MAX for Neuroendocrine Cancer.
-Folic Acid impacts pathways/processes like MYC Signaling and MAPK Signaling and creates adverse effects with MAX and related conditions.
+Folic Acid should not be taken when the genetic panel identifies mutation of TP53 for Lung Cancer.
+Folic Acid impacts pathways/processes like P53 Signaling and creates adverse conditions with TP53.

-4. Are Folic Acid Supplements Safe for Healthy Individuals with VHL Mutation Associated Genetic Risk?
+4. What about Folic Acid Supplements for Healthy Individuals with VHL Mutation associated Genetic Risk?

 VHL is one of the genes available in panels for cancer risk testing.
-VHL mutation causes biochemical pathways/processes like Angiogenesis, Hypoxia, Stem Cell Signaling, Post Translational Modification and Growth Factor Signaling to get impacted.
+VHL mutation causes biochemical pathways/processes like Angiogenesis and Hypoxia to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Folic Acid supplements when the genetic panel identifies mutation in VHL for Kidney Cancer.
-Folic Acid impacts pathways/processes like Angiogenesis and Hypoxia and creates a supportive effect in those with VHL mutation and related conditions.
+Folic Acid supplements may be considered when the genetic panel identifies mutations in VHL for Kidney Cancer.
+Folic Acid impacts pathways/processes like Angiogenesis and creates a canceling effect in those individuals with VHL mutation.

 * Other Factors are also included like BMI, Treatments, Lifestyle Habits

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Folic Acid, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Folic Acid are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.